pukeeee/crud_pytest/README.md

 This repository contains a modern backend service for user management, built with **FastAPI**, **SQLAlchemy**, and **PostgreSQL**.
 It demonstrates clean architecture, robust validation, JWT authentication, and a full suite of unit and integration tests.
-The project is designed both as a practical backend solution and as a portfolio example for employers and recruiters.

 ---